This article originally appeared on VICE Germany.

 But how can you like a murderer or a rapist?

 When I'm sitting in front of a man and go through his life's events, I often come to the point where he, as boy, experienced certain bad things.
 I might even feel sorry for him.
-That has nothing to do with finding excuses for the actions that landed him in prison – it's about understanding correlations.
+That has nothing to do with finding excuses for the actions that landed him in prison —it's about understanding correlations.
 How did the kid who always got kicked by bullies at school become an adult that kicks other people?
-Somehow I'm able to see both – the man who committed those awful crimes and the boy I feel sorry for.
-But in some rare cases it doesn't work like that, and so I choose not to work with those guys.
+Somehow I'm able to see both—the man who committed those awful crimes and the boy I feel sorry for.
+In some rare cases, it doesn't work like that, and so I choose not to work with those guys.

 How do you go about it if someone you have released ends up relapsing?

 It happens frequently, but I'm still very convinced about the value of my work.
 Firstly, because it's just great news when a former criminal doesn't produce any more victims.
 But also because it pays off.
-A reoffender costs society a lot of money.
+A re-offender costs society a lot of money.
 If I only prevent two people a year from doing any more harm, I've already saved society more than my annual salary.
-I've sent well over 100 people back into society and many of them still ring me up and tell me that they're happy that they've met me.
+I've sent well over 100 people back into society, and many of them still call me up and tell me that they're happy to have met me.

-What is the most important thing you ever learnt about violent offenders in your time as a prison therapist?
+What is the most important thing you ever learned about violent offenders in your time as a prison therapist?

 That they aren't so different from anyone else.
-Many of their actions are not so far removed from either of us would do if we were put in similar situations.
-The question that has stayed with me all these years is – what makes me different from them?
+Many of their actions are not so far removed from what either of us would do if we were put in similar situations.
+The question that has stayed with me all these years is: What makes me different from them?
 You never know how thin the ice you're walking on is.
-If I lose my job, cause a car accident on my way home and then find a note from my wife on the kitchen table saying that she has taken the kids and all the furniture to her mother's – would I be able to handle that?
+If I lose my job, cause a car accident on my way home, and then find a note from my wife on the kitchen table saying that she has taken the kids and all the furniture to her mother's—would I be able to handle that?
 How much can I really handle?